ietf-teep/architecture/draft-ietf-teep-architecture.md

     that wants to manage a TA in the device is authorized to manage TAs in the TEE, and what TAs the entity is permitted to manage.

-  - A TAM (e.g., operated by a device administrator) wants to determine if a TA exists (is installed) on a device (in the TEE), and if not, install the TA in the TEE.
+  - A Device Administrator wants to determine if a TA exists (is installed) on a device (in the TEE), and if not, install the TA in the TEE.

-  - A TAM wants to check whether a TA in a device's TEE is the most up-to-date version, and if not, update the TA in the TEE.
+  - A Device Administrator wants to check whether a TA in a device's TEE is the most up-to-date version, and if not, update the TA in the TEE.